SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 26 July 2024 - Enhancement - Admin - Formatting of big operation numbers in metric table
+#### 26 July 2024 - Enhancement - Admin - Formatting of large operation numbers in metric table

-The numbers of the usage table are now formatted with K, M, or B suffix to make it more digestible
+Numbers in the usage table are now formatted with K, M, or B suffixes to improve readability.

 #### 26 July 2024 - Enhancement - Catalog - Show documentation for all types [ID 40190]

-Users can now see the documenation for all items if it is provided.
+Users can now view documentation for all items, if provided.

 #### 23 July 2024 - Fix - Catalog - Return button spanning whole height of container [ID 40245]